pagkly/Zed/Investopedia3/Key Person Insurance.md

 Key Person Insurance
 ## What Is Key Person Insurance?

-Key person insurance is a [life insurance](https://www.investopedia.com/terms/l/lifeinsurance.asp) policy that a company purchases on the life of an owner, a top executive, or another individual considered critical to the business.
-The company is the [beneficiary](https://www.investopedia.com/terms/b/beneficiary.asp) of the policy and pays the [premiums](https://www.investopedia.com/terms/i/insurance-premium.asp).
+Key person insurance is a [[life insurance]](https://www.investopedia.com/terms/l/lifeinsurance.asp) policy that a company purchases on the life of an owner, a top executive, or another individual considered critical to the business.
+The company is the [[beneficiary]](https://www.investopedia.com/terms/b/beneficiary.asp) of the policy and pays the [[premiums]](https://www.investopedia.com/terms/i/insurance-premium.asp).
 This type of life insurance is also known as "key man (or "keyman") insurance," "key woman insurance," and "business life insurance."

 ### Key Takeaways